ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In the case of `kid` being an absolute DID URL, the identity document is called a DID Document, and is expected ot have content type `application/did+json`.

-Dereferencing a DID URL requires that it first be resolved, and then the fragment processed according to the media type.
+To dereference a DID URL, it first MUST be resolved.
+After that the fragment is processed according to the media type.

 For example, when resolving `did:example:123#key-42`, first the identity document for `did:example:123` is resolved as content type `application/did+json`,